 1. Understand my teaching method, and learning process, that is suited for EVERYONE!
 I repeat EVERYONE because I am focused on individual issues.
 Either physiological or biomechanical, or social and psychological issue.

-2. Really really want to learn and improve.
+2. I really really want to learn and improve.
 If you just want to have fun with what you have, it’s also perfectly ok, and I accept and respect.
 Especially in a Camp, full of nice distractions, drinking some beers, making new friends,… 😉😁 I get it!
-I really do! 😌 And I will also be happy to just push you in the best waves… And I say “just” because there is a lot more you can take from this woman with 20 years experience, teaching sports!
+I really do! 😌 And I will also be happy to just push you in the best waves… And I say “just” because there is a lot more you can take from this woman with 20 years’ experience, teaching sports!

 I can talk or write for hours about so many things about my teaching method, but also have a big pile of books to read, sitting on my desk, that tells me that, there is still so much more about the essence of surf biomechanics and its movement patterns,…

-I am new at this blogging stuff, but also, feel the need to pass on my legacy, because all the mistakes see other instructors doing at the beach with their clients have been in the past my mistakes too!
-I see a big improvement in Portugal around the competition, but non for almost 2 decades in this kind of camp services.
+I am new at this blogging stuff, but I also, feel the need to pass on my legacy, because all the mistakes see other instructors doing at the beach with their clients have been in the past my mistakes too!
+I see a big improvement in Portugal around the competition, but none for almost 2 decades in this kind of camp services.

 I saw these 2 last decades, the Surf services birth in Portugal, the accommodation getting upgraded, beautiful decoration, better service, friendly and professional hospitality managers, and nothing getting much better in the Surf service…

-My biggest question is: the youngest party boys and girls I get it!
+My biggest question is – the youngest party boys and girls I get it!
 The more mature adults with a budget, I don’t get it, why they still pay a bad service,… Because you already have some good services around.
 And don’t get confused when it’s called luxury.
 That is not what I am referencing; you need to search for quality!

 So with this text, full of confused ideas, let’s start a new journey, where I will be sharing with anyone interested, the legacy of my last 20 years studying: the essence of all sports biomechanics, the human movement patterns, and my pedagogical point of view, and spread a WORD about Good Surf Good Love – RESPECT!

-Next Post I will let you know what is the first thing to learn about Surf, if you really really want to be a good one – Respect all the elements you have to deal with if being a surfer.
+Next Post I will let you know what is the first thing to learn about Surf if you really really want to be a good one – Respect all the elements you have to deal with if being a surfer.

 No Newton laws or vectors or anything like that.
-Just a collection of 20 years teaching, researching and consulting in Sports.
+Just a collection of 20 years teaching, researching, and consulting in Sports.